jonaslu/ain/README.md

 Ain uses [envparse](https://github.com/hashicorp/go-envparse) for, well, parsing environment variables, so anything it can do, so can you!

 # Executables
 Anything inside a `$()` is replaced with the result from running that command and capturing it's output (STDIN).
 The command can return multiple rows which will be inserted as separate rows in the template (e g returning two headers).
+Any empty lines from the executable output are removed before they're inserted into the template.

 An example is getting JWT tokens into a separate script and share that across templates.